bots-garden/simplism/README.md

   --admin-reload-token    string   Admin token to be authorized to reload the wasm-plugin
                                    Or use this environment variable: ADMIN_RELOAD_TOKEN
-                                   Use the /reload endpoint to reload the wasm-plugin --discovery             bool     The current Simplism server is a service discovery server
+                                   Use the /reload endpoint to reload the wasm-plugin --service-discovery     bool     The current Simplism server is a service discovery server
                                    Default: false
   --discovery-endpoint    string   The endpoint of the service discovery server
                                    It always ends with /discovery